 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5 does not provide wifi capability.

 Both the T5 and the T6s have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5 Manual (free pdf) or the online Canon T6s Manual.
+Further information on the features and operation of the T5 and T6s can be found, respectively, in the Canon T5 Manual (free pdf) or the online Canon T6s Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5 and the Canon T6s?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.